 B. Choose The Right Cleanser

 Use a mild, pH balancing cleanser.
 The pH levels of your skin lie between 4.7-5.7.
-This means your skin is weakly acidic.
-A cleanser with a pH level higher than that can eradicate your skin barrier.
+This means your skin is mildly acidic.
+A cleanser with a pH level higher than that can damage your skin barrier.
 Always check the pH base of the products you buy.

 People also tend to buy foaming cleansers for easy cleansing.
 These cleansers may do more harm than good to your skin.
 A foaming cleanser may seem to be more effective, but can interfere with your skin’s pH levels.